expressjs/csurf/README.md

 ### csrf(options)

 This middleware adds a `req.csrfToken()` function to make a token which should be added to requests which mutate state, within a hidden form field, query-string etc. This token is validated against the visitor's session or csrf cookie.
+If validation fails, an error will be thrown

 #### Options